ibexa/documentation-developer/docs/guide/workflow.md

     Each workflow consists of stages and transitions between them.

-    The following configuration defines a workflow where you can pass a draft to technical review, then to proofreading, and to final approval.
+    The following configuration defines a workflow where you can pass a draft to proofreading, and then to final approval.
-    The workflow is defined in the `config/packages/workflow.yaml` configuration file.
+    The workflow is defined in the `config/packages/ezplatform.yaml` configuration file.

-    ``` yaml hl_lines="16 17 18 33 34 34 35 36 37 38 69 70 71 72"
+    ``` yaml hl_lines="16 17 18 30 31 32 33 34 35 36 37"
     ezplatform:
         system:
             # Workflow configuration is SiteAccess-aware